 Credit: Walt Disney Studios Motion Pictures

-In film and TV, suspension of disbelief is crucial.
-It allows viewers to engage with stories that have elements of fantasy, science fiction, or supernatural occurrences without being constantly reminded of the implausibility of these elements.
+In film and TV, suspension of disbelief is maybe the most important part of creating a story.
+It allows viewers to engage without being constantly reminded of how this stuff could probably never happen.

 This willingness to suspend disbelief is what makes genre fair accessible.